Re-taking a period of study because of compelling personal reasons

 If there are compelling personal reasons that contributed to you having to re-take a period of study, Student Finance England (SFE) can choose to discretionally award you Student Finance for your re-take period if you would otherwise be ineligible.
 This is a useful option if you have already used up your 'plus one' (Gift) year of SFE funding.
 We explain more about the 'plus one' year on our Re-taking a period of study in attendance page.
 SFE often refer to year of discretionary funding as a CPR year (Compelling Personal Reasons year).

-There is not an exhaustive list of situations that can be considered as compelling personal reasons, for example it can include ill-health or serious personal difficulties, such as a bereavement.
-See ‘How do I apply for discretionary funding’ below, to see what information SFE will need from you.
+Compelling personal reasons can include ill-health or serious personal difficulties, such as a bereavement.
+However there is no prescribed list of situations that can be considered and each case is considered individually. as See ‘How do I apply for discretionary funding’ below, to see what information SFE will need from you.
 A Welfare Adviser can let you know if your situation is likely to be considered as compelling by SFE.

 In what circumstances can I apply for discretionary funding?

-As explained in the previous section, any previous study would normally be taken into account when calculating your entitlement to Student Finance for your new course at QMUL.
+As explained in the previous section, any previous study would normally be taken into account when calculating your entitlement to Student Finance for your new course at Queen Mary.